Donald Trump's Real Estate Tycoon: Gameplay

 Donald Trump's Real Estate Tycoon is a single-player video game.
 The player's goal is to beat Donald Trump by becoming the most influential business tycoon in the game.
 In the Windows version, the player must choose the best real estate location in one of five cities: Los Angeles, New York City, Atlantic City, London and Paris.
 The mobile version consists of only one city.
 Each city is viewed from an isometric perspective.
-Each of the five cities contain an office, which opens at 6:00 AM and closes at 10:00 PM.
+Each of the five cities contains an office, which opens at 6:00 AM and closes at 10:00 PM.
 Because of this, the player will sometimes have to focus on other cities or wait.

 The game features four different types of real estate: commercial, hotel, office, and residential.
 Each type of real estate comes in three different building sizes: small, medium, and large.
 Trump checks on the player's progress every six months in the game.
 If Trump is impressed with the player's progress, he will promote the player up an additional floor in his headquarters.
 The player's goal is to reach Trump on the top floor.
 Trump also offers advice and hints to the player throughout the game.

 A player may choose and purchase a piece of real estate.
 The price varies on its size or how long the game progresses.
 After the land is purchased, a building can be constructed on it.

 Before construction, the style, quality, number of floors (up to 12) and building duration are to be selected.
 The better the quality of the building and the slower the construction time, the higher the cost.
 Each floor of the building can be made into three types of rooms: shops, offices or condos.
 Shops are the most expensive to build but can be marketed at a higher price.
 Offices generate rather small profits but are cheaper to construct.

 Once a building is complete, the player can market the rooms in one of two ways: selling or leasing.
 Through selling, a complete payment is achieved instantly.
 In leasing, payments are received on a monthly basis.

 When short on budget, the player can borrow money from any of four banks.
 Loans are paid back automatically after an assigned number of months (the money the player has in hand will have some deduction for this matter).
 Therefore, sufficient amounts of profit have to be earned after borrowing.

 A building's quality deteriorates over time.
 When reusing them for commercial purpose, it is best to have them renovated.
 Through renovation, certain rooms can be changed into others.
 A change in the building's style and number of floors can only be achieved through demolition and reconstruction.